Are you a good investment manager?

 So market cap is still a very useful tool in the selection of outperforming companies.
 However, the large spread issues are even greater here as by definition the smaller outperforming companies in group five are small and likely to have greater spreads, especially on the AIM index where most of these shares live.

-Just from looking at the plot it seems that the variation of returns from each company is much less for big companies (on the left) than for small.
+Just from looking at the plot, it seems that the variation of returns from each company is much less for big companies (on the left) than for small ones.
 An efficient market proponent would probably say that’s part of the reason for the small cap premium, the variability of returns is that much greater.

 1 yr returns by ROE10